 An Education Officer will contact the family to discuss the request.

-Parents/guardians are given an opportunity to outline their plans for home education.
+Parents/guardians are given an opportunity to outline their provision of home education.

-Parents/guardians can choose whether to outline written plans or have a meeting.
+Parents/guardians can choose whether to outline written provision of education or have a meeting.

 Parents/guardians will receive a letter informing them whether the request is granted or whether further information will be required.